Brand Comparisons

 For the majority of men reading this — early-to-mid stage hair loss, looking for the most cost-effective evidence-based treatment — Keeps is the move.

-Start one.
-Give it 12 months.
-Don’t switch mid-treatment out of impatience — the drugs need time to work regardless of which brand’s packaging they came in.
+Don’t switch brands mid-treatment out of impatience — the drugs need time to work regardless of which company’s packaging they come in.

 The ThinningFix editorial team cuts through the noise on men's hair loss.
 We read the studies, test the products, and give you straight answers — no affiliate-first agenda.